 Then there’s the ever-so-slightly more formal affair at Zest on George Street for quality British dining or, if you fancy turning up the heat, The Spice Lounge is one of our favourites for Indian cuisine.
 All of these places dominate the local food awards that they each have little room left on the mantelpiece, so you can be assured of a great dining out experience.

 Or, why not follow in HRH The Queen’s footsteps and take lunch or afternoon tea at Opulence in the Cathedral Quarter Hotel?

 Whereas at one time, Derby had no city centre cinema, it now has two to choose from!
-See the latest big name blockbusters at the Showcase de Lux in the intu Derby shopping centre, or catch a more selective programme of quality films at the Quad Cinema on the Market Square.
+See the latest big name blockbusters at the Showcase de Lux in the Derbyion shopping centre, or catch a more selective programme of quality films at the Quad Cinema on the Market Square.

 Skate and scooter mad kids will love The Derby Skatepark Project at Bass Recreation Ground.
 There’s a smaller skate park at Markeaton Park too.